 Entry to the Museum is free and people with disabilities are entitled to free admission to all the Georgian National Museum exhibitions.

 After the exhibition, you can visit our stores with your friends and family members.
 Purchase beautiful jewelry, accessories, great books, postcards and more, all inspired by the GNM's collection.
 Stores are available at: Museum of Georgian History, National Gallery, Museum of Fine Arts and Sighnaghi Museum.

 Tel: + (995 32) 2 15 73 00

 Fax: + (995 32) 298 21 33

-The Svaneti Museum is located in north-western Georgia, in the recently-renovated capital city of the Svaneti region, Mestia.
-The museum was established in 1936 as a Local Museum.
+Svaneti Museum of History and Ethnography is located in north-western Georgia, in the recently-renovated capital city of the Svaneti region, Mestia.
+Museum was established in 1936 as a Local Museum.

 The Museum's collections include important archeological and ethnographic materials, a rich collection of Georgian manuscripts, and Georgian Orthodox icons painted in the unique Svan style.
 It also houses ancient objects dating back to early empires and cultures that made their mark on Georgian history.

 Archeological discoveries made in Svaneti date back to the 3rd century BCE, and provide evidence of active cultural and social life, as well as connection to Kolkheti-the ancient land of the Golden Fleece encountered by the Argonauts.
 The archaeological collection contains many examples of ceramics, jewelry, cult or religious objects, armaments, trading instruments, and numismatic collections.